-Most owners agree that parking is a serious issue, arguing that the spots are often in inconvenient locations, turnover is low and the lack of parking leaves customers circling around for a long time looking for a spot.
-The Blair lot should be accessible from Washington Street.
+Most business owners agree that parking is a serious issue, arguing that the spots are often in inconvenient locations, turnover is low, and the lack of parking leaves customers circling around for a long time looking for a spot.
+The city-owned Blair Lot should be accessible from Washington Street.

 - "Some customers Uber.
 Most drive or walk.
-Parking is definitely an issue...people circle and take an extra 10-15 minutes.
-I park on the street, and when I get in [later], there's two hours of when other employees get in.
-I usually park in Orchard Gardens because there's space but I will usually park immediately to get to my store." - "I have spots parallel to the side of my building and I have employees park on the street to have customers there." - "Parking is an issue I hear all the time from customers but one employee drives and the rest take public transportation." - "I take the bus usually, but will park in the lots for the Chinese restaurants.
+Parking is definitely an issue...people circle and take an extra 10 to 15 minutes.
+I park on the street, and when I get in [later], that's two hours after other employees get in.
+I usually park in Orchard Gardens because there's space but I will usually park immediately to get to my store." - "I have spots parallel to the side of my building and I have employees park on the street to have customers there." - "Parking is an issue.
+I hear all the time from customers but one employee drives and the rest take public transportation." - "I take the bus usually, but will park in the lots for the Chinese restaurants.
 I hear a lot about parking from our customers.
 I take the bus because I got many tickets being on Warren.
-For customers it's a big issue." - "We are fortunate to have a parking lot.
-We get tickets for some people trying to poach our parking spaces...When people want to come in, they have to circle around and can't quickly come in from the South End.
-There's a huge lot, the Blair lot, and it's all fenced in; when you drive down Washington Street, the gate is locked.
+For customers, it's a big issue."

+- "When people want to come in, they have to circle around and can't quickly come in from the South End.
+There's a huge lot, the Blair Lot, and it's all fenced in; when you drive down Washington Street, the gate is locked.
 If I were in front of that building as a store, I'd be pissed.
 You have to swing around the back and the lot is very visible." - "We have 130+ rooms.
-We thought that people wouldn't drive much but we're seeing a lot of driving.
-More than 50% and all of the employees...it's tough.
+We thought that people wouldn't drive much but we're seeing a lot of driving...more than 50% and all of the employees...it's tough.
 They complain about it but we offer them some alternate solutions.
 No one ever says they're not coming back because of parking." - "We don't have parking and I'm upset as a business owner.
 I'm upset since the city decided to earmark parking for the school workers....
 There's a hairdresser on the block of Citizens Bank and you can't get your hair done because you can't park."